 Amazon used data anonymization from the get-go, keeping buyer emails and other information private.
 And it’s getting worse; even phone numbers will now go through Amazon’s encryption system.
 So, there’s no way for sellers to promote their services to buyers, let alone build an Amazon customer base.

 How do sellers find their target customer on Amazon, then?
 That’s a very good question.
 And until recently, there was no clear answer.
-Sellers kept a record of their product reviews, A performance rating on a scale of 1 to ...
-More, and buyer and recipient details to get an idea of the kind of people that bought from them.
+Sellers kept a record of their product reviews, feedback, and buyer and recipient details to get an idea of the kind of people that bought from them.

 Competing on Amazon is tough.
 There’s no way to reverse-engineer the platform for a glimpse of your customer base.
 But all that is changing.
 All you need now to find your target customer on Amazon is a registered brand.